New Financial Accounting for Service Management in S/4HANA Cloud

 For the service order items there are several item categories available, which define the subsequent business transactions

-- Service item: for technician time confirmation. triggers time sheet and activity allocation in Accounting
+- Service item: used for technician time confirmations.
+Triggers time sheet and activity allocation in Accounting

 - Expense item: for confirmation of expenses like travel costs.
 Triggers cost allocation from service technicians cost center to the service order item

 - Stock service part: triggers goods issue from stock to service order item

 - External service item.
 For integration of subcontractor support.
 Triggers a purchase order and subcontractor time confirmation by Service entry sheet – not shown in this blog